See also: ‘Do-It-All’ travel tyres

 Most of the tyres compared below are what you’d call ‘street-legal knobblies’.
 They work fine on dry roads as long as you remember what you’re riding, but some may give you a bit of a fright if you don’t, especially in the wet.

-Road-legal knobblies wear faster than Road or All-Road tyres – the reward is secure grip on loose surfaces which may be more important on your trip.
-Traction is OK on the road where there’s usually plenty to spare anyway, but at the cost of smoothness, noise and braking.
-Up to a point modern ABS systems may compensate for a knobbly’s reduced traction on road but that won’t stop you sliding off on a wet hairpin bend.
-I’d designate these tyres as 50/50 road/dirt use; they do the job on the highway and work better than most in the dirt, including sand and mud.
+There’s no free lunch: road-legal knobblies wear faster than Road Touring or Do-It-All tyres – the reward is more secure grip on loose surfaces which may be more of a priority on your trip.
+It’s certainly less tiring to ride the dirt with tyres like this.
+Traction is OK on a dry road where there’s usually plenty to spare anyway, but at the cost of smoothness, noise, braking and perhaps, getting the pegs down.
+Up to a point modern ABS systems compensate for a knobbly’s reduced traction on road, but that won’t stop you sliding off a wet hairpin.
+I’d designate most of these tyres as 50/50 road/dirt use; they do the job on the highway and work better than anything else on the dirt, including sand and mud.

-The other day I spent the weekend in Wales with my WR on its original Bridgestone TW 301/2s (left) and expected the worst.
-They were at least 8 years old but they managed everything except perhaps wet grassy ruts just fine.
+One time I spent the weekend in Wales with my WR on its original Bridgestone TW 301/2s (left) and expected the worst.
+Though they were at least eight years old they managed just fine in everything except perhaps wet grassy ruts.
 Not a single slide in 150 miles.
-And with a dense knob pattern ought to last OK and made no noise that I could hear.
+And with a dense knob pattern they ought to last OK and made no noise that I could hear.